US Expat Taxes in 2023: A 12-Step Guide to Tax Filing Success

 6. State & local taxes

-Most states require you to pay taxes if you retain significant ties via property, investments, voter registration, dependents, etc. The exact tax rate and requirements, though, vary quite a bit state by state.
+Most states require you to pay taxes if you retain significant ties via property, investments, voter registration, dependents, etc. The exact tax rate and requirements, though, vary quite a bit from state to state.

-By that token, if you don’t have significant ties, and can demonstrate that you live abroad, many states will not require you to file taxes.
+By that token, if you don’t have significant ties, and can demonstrate that you live abroad, many states will not require you to file an expat tax return.
 A handful of states, however — Virginia, California, New Mexico, and South Carolina in particular — require you to keep paying taxes unless you a) change your residency to another state or b) prove that you will never return.

-Other states don’t tax income at all, like Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, and Wyoming.
+On the other hand, some states don’t tax income at all.
+These include Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, and Wyoming.
 There are a couple of special cases, too.
 Recently, Washington passed a 7% tax on capital gains income above $250,000 a year.
 New Hampshire, meanwhile, taxes investment and interest income, although these taxes will be phased out for the 2023 tax year.

 7. Foreign taxes

 Depending on which foreign country you reside in and/or earn income from, you may also be subject to foreign taxes.
-However, the US has a number of tax treaties in place designed to prevent Americans living abroad from being double-taxed on the same income.
+However, the US has several tax treaties in place designed to prevent Americans living abroad from being double-taxed on the same income.

 These treaties stipulate that expats living abroad for a short time (typically three to five years) should continue paying social security taxes to the US but not to the country in which they reside.
 If they will be living abroad for longer, they should pay these taxes to the country in which they reside, but not to the US.